KMPG

 KMPG (1520 AM) is a radio station broadcasting a Regional Mexican format.
 Licensed to Hollister, California, United States, it serves the Gilroy/Hollister area.
 The station is currently owned by Promo Radio Corp.

 KMPG is the only AM station in California that requires critical hours operation.
-It must sign off the air at sunset to prevent interference to Class A clear-channel station KOKC in Oklahoma City, Oklahoma, which is also on 1520 kHz.
+It must sign off the air at sunset to prevent interference to KOKC in Oklahoma City, Oklahoma, which is also on 1520 kHz.